felpsey/felpsey/README.md

 # [Ethan Phelps](https://felpsey.com)
-Second-year Computing and IT student specialising in Software at The Open University.
+Third-year Computing and IT student specialising in Software at The Open University.

 I bring hands-on experience in technical operations and development within managed service providers.
 These roles have exposed me to diverse IT service environments, catering to government, education, and private sectors.